auth0/docs/articles/server-platforms/aspnet-owin/04-user-profile.md

 ---
 title: User Profile
-description: This tutorial will show you how to display get the user's profile and display it.
+description: This tutorial will show you how to get the user's profile and display it.
 ---

 <%= include('../../_includes/_package', {